Where can I find a list of charming towns which are also some of the cheapest places to live in the UK?

 Beeston is the perfect place for young families.
-Public transport links into Nottingham, Derby and the rest of the Midlands are excellent, while the region’s motorways are just a few minutes’ drive away.
+Public transport links into Nottingham, Derby and the Midlands are excellent, while the region’s motorways are just a few minutes drive away.

 Belper is a local government district located in Amber Valley, Derbyshire.
-Just a few miles from Derby, the area is home to the villages of Milford, Bargate, Blackbrook and Makeney.
+A few miles from Derby, the area is home to Milford, Bargate, Blackbrook and Makeney.
 The urban centres of the Midlands are just a short car journey away, but so are swathes of stunning countryside.

-Belper recently scored 8.13 on the ONS’ life satisfaction scale, and nearly 8 for happiness.
-Once an industrial town, Belper is now a mostly residential area that is home to Georgian and Victorian architecture, an unusually busy high street and part of the Derwent Valley Mills World Heritage Site.
+Belper recently scored 8.13 on the ONS’ life satisfaction scale and nearly 8 for happiness.
+Once an industrial town, Belper is now a primarily residential area home to Georgian and Victorian architecture, a bustling high street and part of the Derwent Valley Mills World Heritage Site.

-The popularity of Belper has a commuter town in this part of England has proliferated in recent years.
-But despite an influx of new residents, the average home price in the town as of December 2016 was still less than £160,000.
+The popularity of Belper as a commuter town in this part of England has increased in recent years.
+But despite an influx of new residents, the average home price as of December 2016 was nearly £245,000.